 It’s been a few weeks since you took the PSAT, and by now you’ve probably even forgotten about it.
-But PSAT scores will be announced soon (December 7 & 8, 2020), so now it’s time to figure out exactly what it all means.
+But PSAT and NMSQT scores have been announced, so now it’s time to figure out exactly what it all means.

 Well, let us help you.